Carbohydrates are sugars and starches that the body utilizes for energy.

 Many people in the health field tell us to avoid eating carbs in order to lose weight, increase energy, so on and so far.

 However when you are logging many miles and expending large amounts of energy as in running long distances (or even short!), your body primarily NEEDS carbs!

 When you run, the body uses carbs and fat as it's fuel source.

 Here's what happens when you eat carbs:

-When you go out on a long run, your body needs to have large stores of carbss in order to go the distance.
+When you go out on a long run, your body needs to have large stores of carbs in order to go the distance.
 If your body is depleted of carbs, you will not be able to go far.

 Therefore, you can NOT be an endurance or marathon runner and eat a low carbohydrate diet.

 If you are running over an hour at a time then take some kind of carbohydrate whether in the form of food or drink.
 Supplementing during your runs of 1 hour or longer has been proven time and again to improve endurance performance.

-And the next time you are offered that delicious looking bread or a slice of chocolate cake, indulge.
-You've earned it, and as a runner you will burn it.
-That is the beauty of running.
+And the next time you are offered that delicious looking bread or a slice of chocolate cake, don't sweat the small stuff, indulge.